andy-goryachev-oracle/Test/doc/FocusTraversal/FocusTraversal.md

 ### FocusTraversal

-This class provides one general purpose static method which enables focus traversal in the directions specified by the **TraversalDirection** enum:
+This class provides one general purpose static method which performs focus traversal in the directions specified by the **TraversalDirection** enum:

 - public static boolean **traverse**(Node node, TraversalDirection dir, TraversalMethod method)